denolteholding/denolteholding.github.io/README.md

 # denolteholding.github.io
-The public website of the dnolteholding organization.
+The public website of the denolteholding organization.